videolan/libvlcsharp/docs/best_practices.md

 [Back](home.md)

+## Only create **one** LibVLC instance at all times

+It is recommended by VLC core developers to only create a single instance of type `LibVLC` during your application's lifecycle.
+You may create as many `MediaPlayer` objects as you want from a single `LibVLC` object.

 ## Dispose of libvlc objects when done

 Since LibVLCSharp is a binding over native libvlc, LibVLCSharp types implement `IDisposable` which means the GC does not handle the disposal of these types, you do.
 Always call `Dispose()` on LibVLCSharp types when you're done using them (or use `using`).